dartmouthcollegelibrary/dcl_wc_metadata_api/README.md

 # dcl_wc_metadata_api

 Command-line Ruby executable for the Bibliographic Resource and Holdings Resource components of the [WorldCat Metadata API](http://www.oclc.org/developer/develop/web-services/worldcat-metadata-api.en.html).
-Intended to support batch creation, updating, and download of records in MARCXML.
+Intended to support batch creation, updating, validation, and download of records in MARCXML.
 Developed for and in production use at the Dartmouth College Library.

 Built upon Terry Reese's [wc-metadata-api](https://github.com/reeset/wc_metadata_api/) and OCLC's [oclc-auth-ruby](https://github.com/OCLC-Developer-Network/oclc-auth-ruby).
 Bundled with copies of those libraries, distributed under the Apache 2.0 license.